 (A) by applying section 6651(a)(2) to such failure to pay, and

 (B) by treating the imputed underpayment as an underpayment of tax for purposes of part II of subchapter A of chapter 68.

+(c) Deposit to suspend interest.—For rules allowing deposits to suspend running of interest on potential underpayments, see section 6603.

 26 U.S.C.A. § 6234